xu2333/xu2333.github.io/_posts/2015-2-10-Ebola-Network.md

 ![mcm_3.png]({{ site.baseurl }}/images/mcm_3.png)

-Finally, we analyzed all the simulation results and proposed an dynamic programming solution indicating the exact quantity of needed medicines for each district.
+Finally, we analyzed all the simulation results and proposed an dynamic programming solution indicating the exact quantity of needed medicine for each district.

 Our [**Report**](https://raw.githubusercontent.com/xu2333/xu2333.github.io/master/pdf/MCM.pdf) (in English) was designated as Meritorious Winner, top 9% among 7636 participants.